arthurcavalcant/Beyonce-sArchive/README.md

-This repository is tom mantain photos, links, curiosities... about Beyoncé :)
+This repository is to mantain photos, links, curiosities... about Beyoncé :)